-Loci were modelled after single nuclear polymorphism (SNP) and therefore are bi-allelic.
-The mutation rate was set at 10-8 to reflect empirically-derived mutation rates found in many taxa.
-Simulated individuals each carried a genome of 100 neutral loci without linkage disequilibrium.
 Each simulated population in the landscape had a maximum carrying capacity of 50 individuals, and each simulated landscape comprised 25 (a square grid of 5 by 5) interconnected such populations with structural connectivity only reflecting geographical distance.
 That corresponds to a maximum of 1250 individuals in the landscape.
-Each simulation was run for 100 generations before a demographic event was forced on up to three populations in the landscape.
+Each simulation was run for 100 generations before a demographic event was imposed on up to three populations in the landscape.
 10 more generations were simulated after the event.
+The mutation rate was set at 10-8 to reflect empirically-derived mutation rates found in many taxa.

+Demographic event?

 We simulated 180 replicates for each scenario, with the new allocation of allelic frequencies for each replicate.
 Those parameters were chosen as a compromise between realism and computational time limitations, and we believe they were appropriate to produce the complex evolutionary dynamics necessary to produce reasonably realistic and useful genetic data.

-We examined the influence of dispersal, and demographic event spatial extent (number of populations) on the persistence of genetic spatial legacies using this simulation model.
-With 3 dispersal regimes, 2 different demographic event types and 3 different numbers of populations affected, we have 18 different scenarios giving us a total of 3240 (18 x 180) simulations.
-In the next sections, we detail how we modelled the aforementioned three factors.
+We examined the influence of dispersal and demographic event spatial extent (number of populations) on the persistence of genetic spatial legacies using this simulation model.
+We examined three levels of dispersal, two demographic event types, and three different numbers of populations affected for a total of 18 unique scenarios, each of which was replicated 180 times, for a total of 3240 (18 × 180) simulations.
+In the next sections, we detail how we modelled these three experimental factors.

-Dispersal regimes
+Dispersal

-The dispersal of individuals was controlled through a dispersal kernel based on a negative exponential distribution from which the distance realised by an individual (dind) is sampled.
+Dispersal was controlled through a dispersal kernel based on a negative exponential distribution in which the probability of dispersing a given distance is simply a function of geographic distance.
+For each individual dispersal event, a dispersal distance (dind) was sampled from this distribution.
 This distribution transforms the cost distance of travel (CD) between cells according to a single parameter (B): y=10-B*CD.
 Cost distances used here are simply the geographical distances between the centroids of the populations.
 The values created through the use of the negative exponential distribution can then be rescaled using the maximum and the minimum distance possible in the landscape, which gives us the probability that an individual reaches a population beyond a certain CD: p(movement to population at CD)=10- B*CD-10- B*min10- B*max-10- B*min

 When dind is randomly sampled as being higher than 1, the target population to which an individual travels, was selected randomly from the set of populations available at the distance selected in the previous step.
 Otherwise, the individual stays within its original population.
 We chose this way of modelling dispersal so that most individuals stay within their original population, that is more individuals randomly travel a distance below 1 than higher, while keeping opportunities for occasional long distance dispersal.